Cloud-Native-Platform-Engineering/cnpe-community/website/content/en/contribute/community-post-guidelines/index.md

 ## Introduction

-This policy outlines the guidelines for accepting, reviewing, and publishing blog posts on our platform: https://tag-app-delivery.cncf.io/blog.
+This policy outlines the guidelines for accepting, reviewing, and publishing blog posts on our platform: https://www.cloudnativeplatforms.com/blog.

 Blog posts are an opportunity to foster a diverse and vibrant discussion environment, showcasing a variety of viewpoints from members and the wider open source community.

-It is important to note that this TAG is not itself a publishing house, and therefore the main focus of the group is to generate conversation and collaboration which will be true for blog posts as well, though to a lesser degree than for writing which is deemed a TAG official publication.
+It is important to note that this Community is not itself a publishing house, and therefore the main focus of the group is to generate conversation and collaboration which will be true for blog posts as well, though to a lesser degree than for writing which is deemed a Community official publication.

 ## Representation of Diverse Viewpoints

 ### Community Voices

 Our blog serves as a collective of diverse viewpoints from our community members.
 We believe in representing a wide array of thoughts, experiences, and perspectives.

 ### Inclusion of Disclaimer

-Each post will include a short disclaimer, This blog post represents the viewpoint of its author(s) and does not necessarily reflect an official position or perspective of the TAG or any subsidiary working group.
+Each post will include a short disclaimer, This blog post represents the viewpoint of its author(s) and does not necessarily reflect an official position or perspective of the Community or any subsidiary working group.
 See this blog and contributions guidelines for more information on how you too can contribute."
 If the blog includes information about the authors current workplace or otherwise affiliated products, this must also be disclosed in the disclaimer.

 ## Submission, Review and Acceptance Criteria

 ### Submission Process

 Contributors are required to submit their blog posts as pull requests (PRs).

 ### Review Process

-The TAG content is open for review from anyone with good intentions across the open source community.
-These reviews can be used to refine the content and help TAG leaders determine if the blog will be posted.
+The Community content is open for review from anyone with good intentions across the open source community.
+These reviews can be used to refine the content and help Community leaders determine if the blog will be posted.

 ### Acceptance Criteria

-At least one TAG leader must approve the blog before it can be published.
-A non-exhaustive list of things the TAG leadership will evaluate is:
+At least one Community leader must approve the blog before it can be published.
+A non-exhaustive list of things the Community leadership will evaluate is:

 * Alignment with our community’s ethos and values.
 * Relevance and usefulness to our community members.
 * Independence from any one vendor or product.